Skip to content

 REGULATION

 At the federal level, neither the Department of Justice nor the Administrative Office of the Courts has established comprehensive policies governing the use of AI in the courts.
 As at August 2025, there were also no state statutes that explicitly regulate the use of AI in criminal proceedings or courtroom decision-making.
-What exists instead are ABA opinions on the use of AI tools, standing orders issued by courts, and the enforcement of sanctions, and state-specific judicial policies, administrative rules, and ethics opinions that govern AI use by judges, court staff, and attorneys.
+What exists instead are ABA opinions on the use of AI tools, standing orders issued by courts, and the enforcement of sanctions, and state-specific judicial policies, administrative rules, and guidance that govern AI use by judges, court staff, and attorneys.

 Guidelines for practitioners